Taxonomy Boot Camp 2019 Agenda

 • For years Synaptica has advised our clients that there are just some things they can’t do with their taxonomies once they migrate them to the SharePoint Term Store.
 Restrictions within SharePoint prevent much of the richness of thesauri and non-hierarchical relationships from being expressed.
 Finally, a breakthrough solution has been developed through a joint venture effort between Synaptica and Search Explained.
 Clarke and Molnar briefly review the common pain points experienced in SharePoint taxonomy implementations, before demonstrating innovative new user experiences that transcend these pain points to deliver a taxonomy-rich search, browse and tagging experience within SharePoint.

-• Agnes Molnar, Managing Consultant, CEO, Search Explained
+• Agnes Molnar, Managing Consultant, Search Explained

 9:45 a.m. - 10:00 a.m.